JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 ### Kotlin Gradle plugin data in a project

-By default, Kotlin Gradle plugin stores persistent project-specific data at the root of the project, in the `.kotlin` directory.
+By default, the Kotlin Gradle plugin stores persistent project-specific data at the root of the project, in the `.kotlin` directory.

 > You may want to add the `.kotlin` directory to your project's `.gitignore` file.